d1sc0/hellostu.xyz/README.md

 - Properly revisit 404 - done
 - consolidate styles and tidy into global - done
 - bugger around with MDX posts and react components I'll be missing.
 Done for now!

-- Maybe look at setting up Decap CMS
+- Maybe look at setting up a headless CMS - have tried - Decap CMS, Tina, VSCode Front Matter and they all suck.
+Stick to Bear and the code editor for the time being

+- post some content
 - maybe add some sharing buttons or at least a prompt